vojty/feather-gb/README.md

 - various tests from Optix https://github.com/Hacktix/scribbltests
 - various window tests from Expo https://github.com/Powerlated/TurtleTests/

+#### Note

+All external tests require `rgbds@0.4.2` to be installed.
+The only exception is `age-test-roms` which requires `rgbds0.5.1`.
+The versions can be switched using https://github.com/gbdev/rgbenv

 ### Fonts

 - Nintendo - Pretendo - https://fontmeme.com/fonts/pretendo-font/